DotNetKoans/DotNetKoans/README.md

 7. Run the koans in watch mode: `dotnet watch run`.
 8. Follow along with the instructions printed to your console.
 Each time you save a *.cs file, the project will be built and run again for you automatically.

-### Contributing

-There are many topics yet to be covered by this set of koans.
-I have added a handful of needed topics as [issues](https://github.com/NotMyself/DotNetCoreKoans/issues) and tagged them as [Up for Grabs](https://github.com/NotMyself/DotNetCoreKoans/issues?q=is%3Aopen+is%3Aissue+label%3A%22Up+for+Grabs%22).
-There are even some specifically tagged as [Beginner Friendly](https://github.com/NotMyself/DotNetCoreKoans/issues?q=is%3Aopen+is%3Aissue+label%3A%22Beginner+Friendly%22).

-If you have never contributed to an open source project, let this be your first.
-Take a stab at updating the AboutStrings Koan to include information about [interpolation](https://github.com/NotMyself/DotNetCoreKoans/issues/7) then submit it as a pull request.
-I promise to work with you to get your contribution into the repository and be friendly and encouraging about it.
-It is what Jim would have done.

-If you think a topic is missing, propose it's inclusion by [submitting an issue](https://github.com/NotMyself/DotNetCoreKoans/issues/new) yourself.
-Or better yet submit the issue and an accompanying pull request with how you think the topic should be introduced.
-Think about beginners in your effort; be clear and informative, be concise and most of all be playful with your examples.

 ### About Koans

 This project is based on the work of [Cory Foy](https://github.com/CoryFoy) and his original multi-language project [DotNetKoans](https://github.com/CoryFoy/DotNetKoans).
 If you are interested in learning VB.NET or the Full .NET Framework (windows only), please look at his fine work.